defunkt/coffee-mode/README.md

 ### coffee-args-compile

-The command line arguments to pass to `coffee-command' to get it toprint the compiled JavaScript.
+The command line arguments to pass to `coffee-command' when compiling a file.

-Default: `'("-s" "-p" "--no-wrap")`
+Default: `'("-c")`

 ### coffee-compiled-buffer-name